diodechain/website/_posts/2020-07-14-diode-the-first-open-source-blockchain-based-alternative-to-ngrok.md

 ![alt_text](images/blog/diode_install_ngrok.gif "image_tooltip")

 Before we had a diode init command, at the moment we’ve made some changes and you no longer need the init command in client.
 Now you can simply publish or browse resources through the Diode network without any initialization.
-If you’re more of a geek, you can setup fleet/whitelist on Diode website or type `$ diode reset` in your terminal.

 If you visit Diode’s [prenet website](https://diode.io/prenet/#/dns), you can see a list of Diode fleet contracts that are already created.
 Fleet contracts are strings of letters and numbers.
 Protected resources are set in Diode’s fleet contracts (“protected” is governed by the fleet contract whitelist); private resources are set in your local machines (“private” is setup by the command).

 Then, you want to publish your local port to the Diode Network.
-In your terminal window, type: `$ diode publish -public 3030:3030`
+In your terminal window, type:

+<code class="highlighter-rouge"><span class="noselect">$ </span>diode publish -public 3030:3030</code>

 Here’s what the output looks like:
 ![alt_text](images/blog/gif_diode_publish.gif "image_tooltip")